sprits-it! — Awesome Speed-Reading

 > pip install -r app/requirements.txt

-> export READABILITY_API_KEY=1234567890123456789012345678901234567890
+file:> export READABILITY_API_KEY=1234567890123456789012345678901234567890

 > export GOOG_ANALYTICS_ID=UU-12345678-9